 Wanneroo Business Association

-Hi I’m Lauren Bell, Business Liaison Officer at Wanneroo Business Association.
+Hi I’m Lauren Bell, the General Manager at Wanneroo Business Association – WBA

-You will normally find me catching up with members, or meeting new businesses in the area to tell them about the WBA, l’m also part of the furniture when it comes to our events too!
+I can normally be found catching up with members or meeting new businesses in the area to tell them about the WBA, l’m also part of the furniture when it comes to our events too!

-I have a BA Hons in Management from the University of Manchester and previous experience working with the largest Chamber of Commerce in the UK before I made the move to WA.
+I have a BA Hons in Management from the University of Manchester and previous experience working in Sales, with the largest Chamber of Commerce and Industry in the UK, before I made the move to WA.

-The highlight of my year is usually the Business Awards, where we get to celebrate with the businesses in our community and everyone dances the night away, but I also enjoy being creative and thinking of new ideas for things we can implement on a day to day basis to improve the experience for our members and help them connect with each other.
+The highlight of my year is usually the Business Awards, where we get to celebrate with the businesses in our community and everyone dances the night away, it’s awesome to see this event come together.
+I also enjoy being creative and thinking of new ideas to implement on a day to day basis to improve the experience for our members and help them connect with each other.

 Wanneroo Business Association